-- (i) An acquisition will be considered an identity of interest transaction when an Affiliate of the seller is an Affiliate of, a Related Party to, any Owner at any level of the Development Team or a Related Party lender; and - (I) is the current owner in whole or in part of the Property; or - (II) has or had within the prior 36 months (60 months for Developments meeting the requirements of (C)(v) of this subsection), legal or beneficial ownership of the property or any portion thereof or interest therein prior to the first day of the Application Acceptance Period. - (ii) In all identity of interest transactions the Applicant is required to provide: - (I) the original acquisition cost in the most recent non-identity of interest transaction evidenced by an executed settlement statement or, if a settlement statement is not available, the original asset value listed in the most current financial statement for the identity of interest owner; and - (II) if the original acquisition cost evidenced by subclause (I) of this clause is less than the acquisition cost stated in the application: - (-a-) an appraisal that meets the requirements of §11.304 of this chapter (relating to Appraisal Rules and Guidelines); and - (-b-) any other verifiable costs of owning, holding, or improving the Property, excluding seller financing, that when added to the value from subclause (I) of this clause justifies the Applicant's proposed acquisition amount. - (-1-) For land-only transactions, documentation of owning, holding or improving costs since the original acquisition date may include property taxes, interest expense to unrelated Third Party lender(s), capitalized costs of any physical improvements, the cost of zoning, platting, and any off-site costs to provide utilities or improve access to the Property.
+(i) An acquisition will be considered an identity of interest transaction when an Affiliate of the seller is an Affiliate of, a Related Party to, any Owner at any level of the Development Team or a Related Party lender; and

+(I) is the current owner in whole or in part of the Property; or

+(II) has or had within the prior 36 months; (60 months for Developments meeting the requirements of subclause (iii)(V) of this subparagraph), legal or beneficial ownership of the property or any portion thereof or interest therein prior to the first day of the Application Acceptance Period.

+(ii) In all identity of interest transactions the Applicant is required to provide:

+(I) the original acquisition cost in the most recent non-identity of interest transaction evidenced by an executed settlement statement or, if a settlement statement is not available, the original asset value listed in the most current financial statement for the identity of interest owner; and

+(II) if the original acquisition cost evidenced by subclause (I) of this clause is less than the acquisition cost stated in the application:

+(-a-) an appraisal that meets the requirements of §11.304 of this chapter (relating to Appraisal Rules and Guidelines); and costs to provide utilities or improve access to the Property.
 All allowable holding and improvement costs must directly benefit the proposed Development by a reduction to hard or soft costs.
-Additionally, an annual return of 10-percent may be applied to the original capital investment and documented holding and improvement costs; this return will be applied from the date the applicable cost is incurred until the date of the Department's Board meeting at which the Grant, Direct Loan and/or Housing Credit Allocation will be considered.
+Additionally, an annual return of 10% may be applied to the original capital investment and documented holding and improvement costs; this return will be applied from the date the applicable cost is incurred until the date of the Department's Board meeting at which the Grant, Direct Loan and/or Housing Credit Allocation will be considered.

+(-b-) any other verifiable costs of owning, holding, or improving the Property, excluding seller financing, that when added to the value from subclause (I) of this clause justifies the Applicant's proposed acquisition amount.

+(-1-) For land-only transactions, documentation of owning, holding or improving costs since the original acquisition date may include property taxes, interest expense to unrelated Third Party lender(s), capitalized costs of any physical improvements, the cost of zoning, platting, and any off-site

 (-2-) For transactions which include existing residential or non-residential buildings that will be rehabilitated or otherwise retained as part of the Development, documentation of owning, holding, or improving costs since the original acquisition date may include capitalized costs of improvements to the Property, and in the case of USDA financed Developments the cost of exit taxes not to exceed an amount necessary to allow the sellers to be made whole in the original and subsequent investment in the Property and avoid foreclosure.
-Additionally, an annual return of 10-percent /2 may be applied to the original capital investment and documented holding and improvement costs; this return will be applied from the date the applicable cost was incurred until the date of the Department's Board meeting at which the Grant, Direct Loan and/or Housing Credit Allocation will be considered.
-For any period of time during which the existing residential or non-residential buildings are occupied or otherwise producing revenue, holding and improvement costs will not include the original acquisition cost, capitalized costs, operating expenses, property taxes, interest expense or any other cost associated with the operations of the buildings.
+Additionally, an annual return of 10% may be applied to the original capital investment and documented holding and improvement costs; this return will be applied from the date the applicable cost was incurred until the date of the Department's Board meeting at which the Grant, Direct Loan and/or Housing Credit Allocation will be considered.
+The annual return may not be applied F for any period of time during which the existing residential or non-residential buildings are occupied or otherwise producing revenue, holding and improvement costs will not include capitalized costs, operating expenses, property taxes, interest expense or any other cost associated with the operations of the buildings.

-(C) In no instance will the The underwritten acquisition cost, referred to as the "Adjusted Acquisition Cost" utilized by the Underwriter, will not exceed:
+(Ciii) In no instance will the For Identity of Interest transactions, the acquisition cost used for underwriting will be utilized by the Underwriter exceed: